MaximeFILIPPI/SnapPagerCarousel/README.md

 ✅ Horizontal scrolling with snapping behavior

-✅ Supports binding and controls for both selection mode: item or index
+✅ Supports binding and controls for both selection modes: item or index.

 ✅ Supports any kind items: struct / class / objects (note: Must be Hashable)